karmaniverous/serverless-zod-openapi/.stan/system/stan.project.md

 > Source of truth for non-file-specific requirements.
 Keep business logic comments lean; record the intent here.

 <!-- CLI REQUIREMENTS ADDED -->
+## Contributor workflow: Directory/file changes

+- When a structural reorganization (moves/renames/deletions) is needed, the assistant will provide a precise file-move plan (paths to move, rename, or delete) instead of emitting patches for those changes.
+- You apply the moves in your IDE.
+After you confirm, the assistant will follow up with a focused patch to adjust imports/wiring only.

 ## 1) Logger shape

 - Requirement: Anywhere a `logger` is accepted or passed, it MUST extend `ConsoleLogger` (i.e., be compatible with the standard `console` interface).- Implication: Defaults should use `console`.
-Function and middleware options that accept `logger` must type it as `ConsoleLogger`.
-- Enforcement: `makeWrapHandler` and HTTP middleware use `ConsoleLogger` and default to `console`.
+Function and middleware options that accept `logger` must type it as `ConsoleLogger`.- Enforcement: `makeWrapHandler` and HTTP middleware use `ConsoleLogger` and default to `console`.

 ## 2) OpenAPI specs (hand-crafted)